AI-SDC/SACRO-ML/Output_JSON_Format/README.md

         n_rows_out: number of rows for out-of-sample (test data)
         training_preds_filename: name of the file to keep predictions of the training data (in-sample)
         test_preds_filename: name of the file to keep predictions of the test data (out-of-sample)
-        report_name: name of the report generated
+        report_name: name of the JSON report
         include_model_correct_feature: inclusion of additional feature to hold whether or not the target model made a correct prediction for each example
         sort_probs: true in case require to sort combine preds (from training and test) to have highest probabilities in the first column
         mia_attack_model: name of the attack model suchas RandomForestClassifier